3 Reasons Why I dont Like GMail

 @Venu,

 Frankly I dont like the concept of Logical folders.
 I always keep minimum things in my inbox and I want everything to be sorted in folders.
 Although labels may serve the purpose, I like folders.
-Being a software engineer invloved in design, I would say Live mail has the best interface. :smile:
+Being a software engineer invloved in design, I would say Live mail has the best interface. 🙂

 @Kanak,